FelixRDL/seeance/README.md

 ### Setting up the Github App
 - Set your Client Secret and Client ID in the `backend/secret/github_api.ts` file
-- Update the Redirect URL within your Github Application
+- Update the Redirect URL for github to `<DOMAINNAME>/auth/callback`

 ### Setting up Certificates
+- Make sure, that port 80 of your system is not in usage for the duration of the certification
 - Use the certbot nginx-workflow to generate certificates ` sudo certbot certonly --standalone --preferred-challenges http -d <DOMAINNAME> -d <DOMAINNAME>` (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
 - The certificates should be stored at `/etc/letsencrypt`
 - Copy the certificates to `nginx-dev`